NCEAS/nceas-training/contributing.md

 Now that your upstream is setup, to sync your forked repository with the upstream repository run `git pull upstream {branchName}` to get the most recent changes from `NCEAS/nceas-training` in your workspace.
 To have this reflected on your remote repository on GitHub, you will need to push these changes by running `git push`.
 You do not need to `push` to the upstream repository, you will use a PR to merge changes from your forked repo to `NCEAS/nceas-training`.

-## Pull Requests
-We use pull requests to review and discuss changes before merging contributor's additions or new feature into `NCEAS/nceas-training`

-We use the pull-request model for contributions.
-See [GitHub's help on pull-requests](https://help.github.com/articles/about-pull-requests/).

-In short:

-- add an [issue](https://github.com/NCEAS/nceas-training/issues) describing your planned changes, or add a comment to an existing issue;
-- on GitHub, fork the [nceas-training repository](https://github.com/NCEAS/nceas-training)
-- on your computer, clone your forked copy of the nceas-training repository
-- checkout the appropriate event branch and commit your changes, or create a new branch
-- push your branch to your forked repository, and submit a pull-request against the event branch on nceas-training
-- our team will be notified of your Pull Request and will review your changes
-- our team may request changes before we will approve the Pull Request, or we will make them for you
-- once the code is reviewed, our team will merge in your changes and you're done!

 ## Materials Development Workflow

-Changes to materials, including adding lessons or events, are managed through the git repository at https://github.com/NCEAS/nceas-training.
-The repository is organized into several branches, each corresponding to a specific training event.
-This allows for material to be selected, remixed, and adapted to fit the specific needs of each event.

-**master**.
-The `master` branch represents the most recent version of materials used in any event.

-**YYYY-MM-org**.
-Event branches are named with the year and month in which the event takes place, and the organization or name of the event.
-For example, the October 2020 Arctic Data Center training event materials are located under 2020-10-arctic.

 ### Material Development Guidelines